-For the fiscal year ended June 30, 2018, general appropriations essentially remained flat with 2017 funding levels but total appropriations increased slightly because of the increase in benefits.
-Collective bargaining costs were not funded in fiscal 2018 resulting in an increase in the amount of payroll funded from local trust funds and a corresponding increase in fringe benefit charges from the state.
-The lack of collective bargaining funding further exacerbates the continued reduction in state support and forces the University to rely more heavily on student fees to support operations.
-Over the last fifteen years, general appropriations (including fringe benefits) that support the operating costs of the University have decreased to 28.6% from 61.5% in fiscal 2001.
+For the fiscal year ended June 30, 2019, general appropriations increased 10.4% from 2018 funding level.
+This increase was mainly due to the one-time payment of retroactive salaries which occurred after 2017 collective bargaining agreements were ratified in 2019.
+Over the last nineteen years, general appropriations (including fringe benefits) that support the operating costs of the University have decreased to 26.4% from 61.5% in fiscal 2001.
 In addition to the increasing amount of local payroll, all other operating costs incurred by the University are funded from other non-state revenue sources.
 Tuition and fees are reported net of tuition waivers, exemptions, and scholarship allowances.
 The amount of tuition charged per semester is controlled at the state level and remains unchanged.
-The University fee and targeted course fees were increased in fiscal 2018 resulting in an overall increase in total tuition and fee revenue of 7.2%.
-During fiscal year 2018, 2017 and 2016, in-state tuition, fees and room & board for full time resident students was \$10,347, \$10,152 and \$9,532 per semester, respectively.
-In-state tuition and fees for commuting students in fiscal years 2018, 2017 and 2016 was \$5,077, \$5,067 and \$4,967 per semester, respectively.
+The only fee increase the board approved in fiscal year 2019 was the technology fee which was increased to \$175 per semester.
+Because of our robust online program, total tuition and fee revenue saw an increase in fiscal year 2019 of 5.8%.
+During fiscal year 2019, 2018 and 2017, in-state tuition, fees and room & board for full time resident students was \$10,492, \$10,347 and \$10,152 per semester, respectively.
+In-state tuition and fees for commuting students in fiscal years 2019, 2018 and 2017 was \$5,177, \$5,077 and \$5,067 per semester, respectively.

-Auxiliary revenue represents revenue received from the operations of the University's residence halls.
+Auxiliary revenue represents revenue received from the operations of the University's residence and dining halls.
 Auxiliary revenue does not include fees charged for the student housing facility owned and operated by the FSU Supporting Organization, Inc. (the "Supporting Organization").
-The average residence hall occupancy rate for the year was 92.2% capacity.
+The average residence hall occupancy rate for the year was 84.9% of capacity.